 We have policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.
 If a member of staff is concerned about a child’s welfare, they will record their concern, and any observations or conversations heard, and report to one of the Designated Safeguarding Leads as soon as possible the same day.

-If a member of staff has concerns which relate to the actions or behaviour of another member of staff we have policies in place for whistleblowing (which can be found in the policies section on the website.)
+If a member of staff has concerns which relate to the actions or behaviour of another member of staff we have policies in place for whistleblowing.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Leads are Mr Humphries (Pastoral Lead) and Mr Couper-Barton (Headteacher).
+Our Designated Safeguarding Leads are Miss Smith (Pastoral Lead) and Mr Couper-Barton (Headteacher).

-NB: In the absence of Mr Humphries and Mr Couper-Barton, our Deputy Headteacher, Mr Simpkin, will act as school’s temporary Safeguarding Lead.
+NB: In the absence of Miss Smith and Mr Couper-Barton, our Deputy Headteacher, Mrs Davies, will act as school’s temporary Safeguarding Lead.